iSoc-Devs/Ghostea/PreWorkshopGuide.md

 Thank you for considering attending the tech workshop.
 We've detailed what you need to get ready.

-Quick note: We'd highly advise installing everything locally to set you up for success in the future.
-However if this looks really, really challenging.
-You can access a lightweight vscode editor online here: https://github.dev/iSoc-Devs/Ghostea
+**Quick note**: We'd highly advise installing everything locally to set you up for success in the future.
+However if it was really, really challenging you can access a lightweight vscode editor online here: https://github.dev/iSoc-Devs/Ghostea

+You could also use your complimentary monthly GitHub Cospaces allowance for a more fully featured completely online experience.
+There's a [generic guide](https://docs.github.com/en/codespaces/getting-started/quickstart) but use https://github.com/iSoc-Devs/Ghostea instead of https://github.com/github/haikus-for-codespaces

 ---